Getting Started

 Labs I publish here use Containerlab, a free network lab solution developed by engineers at Nokia.
 It doesn't require a costly subscription, and in my experience, it's more resource-efficient, more reliable, and a lot more enjoyable than the emulators of years past.

-• Lab images — Arista cEOS and Ubuntu Linux
+• Lab images — Arista cEOS (for switches), Cisco IOL (for routers), and Ubuntu Linux hosts.

 # Installing Containerlab